King and Queen of Spain Baltic Tour: Last Day – Lithuania

 Lithuania has been the last stop of the three state visits that their Majesties began on Monday, to strengthen bilateral relations between Spain and the Baltic states.Filed under Spanish Royals

-Tagged Bilateral Relations, Juan Carlos I, Lithuania, President Adamkus, Queen Sofia, State Visit.
+Tagged Bilateral Relations, Juan Carlos I of Spain, Lithuania, President Adamkus of Lithuania, Queen Sofia of Spain, State Visit.